Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

 \section{Introduction}

 Consider the following two adaptive covering optimization problems: \begin{itemize}

-\item \emph{Adaptive TSP under stochastic demands.} (\stsp) A traveling salesperson is given a metric space $(V,d)$, distinct subsets $S_1, S_2, \ldots, S_m \sse V$ such that $S_i$ appears with probability $p_i$ (and $\sum_i p_i = 1$), and she needs to serve requests at this subset of locations.
-However, she does not know the identity of the random subset: she can only visit locations, at which time she finds out whether or not that location is part of the subset.
-What adaptive strategy should she use to minimize the expected time to serve all requests?
+\item \emph{Adaptive TSP under stochastic demands} (\stsp).
+A traveling salesperson is given a metric space $(V,d)$ and distinct subsets $S_1, S_2, \ldots, S_m \sse V$ such that $S_i$ appears with probability $p_i$ (and $\sum_i p_i = 1$).
+She needs to serve requests at a random subset $S$ of locations drawn from this distribution.
+However, she does not know the identity of the random subset: she can only visit locations, at which time she finds out whether or not that location is part of the subset $S$.
+What adaptive strategy should she use to minimize the expected time to serve all requests in the random set $S$?

 \item \emph{Optimal Decision Trees.} Given a set of $m$ diseases, there are $n$ binary tests that can be used to disambiguate between these diseases.
 If the cost of performing test $t \in [n]$ is $c_t$, and we are given the likelihoods $\{p_j\}_{j \in [m]}$ that a typical patient has the disease $j$, what (adaptive) strategy should the doctor use for the tests to minimize the expected cost to identify the disease? \end{itemize}